Disability and Access Services

 - accessibility on campus

-- advocacy support for students registered with the center.
+- advocacy support for students registered with the office.

 - assure you are provided appropriate adjustments and support to facilitate your access to UB’s academic programs